bytecodealliance/wasmtime/docs/langref.rst

 Memory
 ======

-Cretonne provides fully general :inst:`load` and :inst:`store` instructions for accessing memory, as well as :ref:`extending loads and truncating stores
+Cranelift provides fully general :inst:`load` and :inst:`store` instructions for accessing memory, as well as :ref:`extending loads and truncating stores
 <extload-truncstore>`.